kelke/mkcert/README.md

 	-client
 	    Generate a certificate for client authentication.

-	-ecdsa
+	-rsa
-	    Generate a certificate with an ECDSA key.
+	    Generate a certificate with an RSA key (RSA-2048 for Leaf, RSA-4096 for Root).

 	-pkcs12
 	    Generate a ".p12" PKCS #12 file, also know as a ".pfx" file,